taisei-project/taisei/doc/ENVIRON.rst

 **TAISEI_LIBGL**
    | Default: unset

    OpenGL library to load instead of the default.
-The value has a platform-specific meaning (it's passed to the equivalent of ``dlopen``).
+The value has a platform-specific meaning (it’s passed to the equivalent of ``dlopen``).
 Takes precedence over ``SDL_OPENGL_LIBRARY`` if set.
-Has no effect if Taisei is linked to libgl (which is not recommended, because it's not portable).
+Has no effect if Taisei is linked to libgl (which is not recommended, because it’s not portable).

 **TAISEI_GL_DEBUG**
    | Default: ``0``